VISIT OUR ART STORE ▶

 Picking Between Natural and Synthetic Colors

-I ask myself: do I want a warm, earthy tone or a vivid, bright splash?
-That helps me choose between something like yellow ochre or phthalo blue.
+The artist asks themselves: do they want a warm, earthy tone or a vivid, bright splash?
+That helps them choose between something like yellow ochre or phthalo blue.

 When to Use Transparent vs. Opaque Paints